tarwn/lessthandot-hugo/blogs/content/posts/2013-07-16-data-visualization-book-review.md

   </div>

   <p style="text-align: justify">
     During the dry-run of my data visualization session a BI manager of my company recommended me this book.
-It’s written by Gene Zelazny, a consultant by McKinsey.
+It's written by Gene Zelazny, a consultant by McKinsey.
 It is quite an old book, initially written in 1985 and already in its fourth edition!
 However, it still talks about some universal concepts of data visualization which still hold firm today.
-As with the other two books, there are not a lot of pages so you’ll breeze through it.
+As with the other two books, there are not a lot of pages so you'll breeze through it.
   </p>

   <p style="text-align: justify">
     <span style="text-align: justify">The book is divided 4 large sections.
 The first section introduces you to charts.
 First it gives an example of a guy giving a presentation and of course doing everything wrong.
-It presents you with 5 basic chart types – pie chart, bar chart, column chart, line chart and dot chart – which are according to the book the only ones you’ll ever need.
+It presents you with 5 basic chart types – pie chart, bar chart, column chart, line chart and dot chart – which are according to the book the only ones you'll ever need.
 A bit short-sighted, but probably due to the age of the book.
 With all the designer tools and computing power we have nowadays, there are certainly more chart types available which are also efficient in its communication.</span>
   </p>

   <p style="text-align: justify">
     The second section gives 80 examples of every possible combination of those 5 basic charts.
 This is very good introduction to people new to charts and it is also a good source for inspiration.
 The third section talks about concepts and metaphors and is in my opinion worthless.
-It’s over 60 pages full of outdated sketches.
+It's over 60 pages full of outdated sketches.
 For example on how to use arrows to symbolize process or interrelationships.
 Basically a lot of PowerPoint/Visio/Clip Art objects.
-This section was written in a time with no Internet so I get the idea, giving the people some inspiration, but it should’ve been thrown out in later editions.
+This section was written in a time with no Internet so I get the idea, giving the people some inspiration, but it should've been thrown out in later editions.
 The last edition was published in 2001 and surely there was already some digital revolution going on.
 Speaking of, the last section goes into detail about the wonders that this revolution has given us.
 It was added in the latest edition and it is the only one in color.
 It talks about how computers simplify the development of visualizations and what powerful/beautiful creations can be made with all this new technology.
 However, it is already 12 years old and it looks – again – very outdated and to be honest, ugly as well.
 There are a few design errors which the other two books warn about.
 This section is in serious need of an update.
 It even talks about animation and gives examples, which is a bit pointless in a written medium such as a book.
   </p>

   <p style="text-align: justify">